derekkedziora/derekkedziora.com/_posts/tech-guides/2020-08-28-dynamic-now-page.md

 This can all be done on a static site!

-## Step 1: Create a Now Page
+## Create a Now Page

-If you don't already have a now page, create one.
+If you don't already have a now page, create a page that with url `/now`.

 To get the content from your most recent now page, all you need is this code: